gitlabhq/gitlabhq/doc/release/monthly.md

 # **1 workday after release - Update GitLab.com**

-Update GitLab.com from RC1 to the released package.
+- Build a package for gitlab.com based on the official release instead of RC1
+- Deploy the package

 # **25th - Release GitLab CI**